 Start by unearthing the mysteries of the ancient Maya civilization, with excursions to the numerous archaeological wonders around Cancun, including El Rey, a former temple complex located in the Hotel Zone, and San Miguelito, the remains of a columned palace.
 Meanwhile, the Museo Maya de Cancún showcases an extensive collection of Maya artifacts, with magnificent pieces from sites from other regions including Palenque and Chichén Itzá.

+Continue your Mexican vacation by visiting a different type of regional wonder with a swim or snorkel in one of the area’s underground sinkholes, or cenotes, carved out of limestone; the deep and cavernous formations—penetrated by rays of sunshine—are great places for cave-diving and for spotting fish and turtles.
 If you’re looking for more water-based adventures, you can take a catamaran cruise skimming along the sandy shores, go for speedboat tours in the mangroves, or snorkel among coral reefs—Cancun is home to the second largest reef in the world.
 A unique sight here, the Cancun Underwater Museum of Art, with its monumental statues covered with algae and polyps, can be viewed through a glass-bottom boat or up-close on a dive.
 On the strip of land where the Hotel Zone is located, between the Caribbean Sea and the Nichupté Lagoon, you can head to the marinas for every water sport imaginable from windsurfing, flyboarding, and kitesurfing to parasailing, sports fishing, and paddleboarding.

 There are also adrenaline-packed adventures on dry land, which have the added plus of letting you explore the area’s lush landscapes: You can go on an ATV or a cycling tour through the tropical jungle, or spot exotic birds as you sail along zip-lines over the rain forest canopy.
 Even some of the parks—such as Nativa Park—are of course nature-themed, centered around native flora and fauna like endemic orchids, jaguars, and crocodiles.